-Behavior Qualifying for Major Disciplinary Measures.

-Behavior requiring Major Disciplinary Measures are more serious acts of misconduct including repeated acts of misconduct, serious disruptions of the orderly conduct of the school, or threats to the health, safety and property of self or others.
-Examples of more serious misconduct which may require Major Disciplinary Measures include but are not limited to the following as deemed appropriate by an administrator. • Aiding and abetting another person in committing an act which would be a violation of School Board policy • Any posting through the connection or use of wireless devices or internet including, but not limited to, blogs, social networks, emails, or texts that causes a foreseeable risk of substantial disruption to the work or discipline at a district facility • Assault (threat of physical harm)
+- 1. Behavior Qualifying for Major Disciplinary Measures.
+Behavior requiring Major Disciplinary Measures are more serious acts of misconduct including repeated acts of misconduct, serious disruptions of the orderly conduct of the school or school transportation, or threats to the health, safety and property of self or others.
+Examples of more serious misconduct which may require Major Disciplinary Measures include but are not limited to the following as deemed appropriate by an administrator:

+- Aggravated Battery

+- Aiding & abetting another person in committing an act which would be a violation of School Board Policy

+- Alcohol Use/Possession

+- Any electronic communication, social media or blog posts that causes a foreseeable risk of substantial disruption to the work or discipline at a district facility.

+- Arson

+- Breaking & Entering/Burglary

+- Bullying

+- Cheating/Plagiarism

+- Defiance/Insubordination

+- Disruption on Campus

+- Drug Sale/Distribution

+- Drug Use/Possession

+- Excessive Tardies

+- Failure to report to an assigned placement in alternative setting

+- Fighting

+- Harassment

+- Hazing

+- Homicide

+- Larceny/Theft

+- Lying to School Officials

+- Motor Vehicle Infraction

+- Obstruction of an Investigation by school or other officials

+- Participation in or leading a riot or disturbance

+- Participation in Gang Activity

+- Physical Attack

+- Possession of a Weapon

+- Possession of any device designed to expel a projectile by air or gas

+- Possession of Dangerous Object or Device